 An Ultimate Guide to on-call schedules?
 You might think this sounds overly grandiose for what’s essentially putting people into a list and rotating through them.
 But you’d be flat-out wrong.
-Getting your on-call setup correct is as real and as important as it gets, and getting things wrong can lead to prolonged incidents, burnt out employees, and damaged company reputation.
+Getting your on-call setup correct is as real and as important as it gets, and getting things wrong can lead to prolonged incidents, burnt-out employees, and damaged company reputation.

 Put simply, if you want all of the right things to happen when things go wrong, you need to start with the foundation of making sure the right people are scheduled to be on-call at the right time.
 And that’s exactly why on-call schedules deserve an ultimate guide like this.

-In this post, we’ll cover the basics of on-call scheduling, the different types of on-call schedules you can use and when each is most appropriate, best practices for managing on-call shifts, and all the mistakes people normally make along the way.
+In this post, we’ll cover the basics of on-call scheduling, the different types of on-call schedules you can use and when each is most appropriate, the best practices for managing on-call shifts, and all the mistakes people normally make along the way.

 On-call schedules are most commonly applied in engineering contexts, ensuring you have engineers available to jump in and fix issues if something breaks or your service is interrupted.
 But their uses extend well beyond engineering; they are equally valuable in customer support rotations, assigning responsible first responders for domain-specific areas like legal and communications, and any other department where having a rotating, contactable person is critical to smooth operations.

-Whether it's a technical failure, a PR emergency, or a customer service crisis, an on-call schedule ensures that team members are available outside of regular hours to manage urgent situations, helping to minimize downtime and ensuring business continuity.
+Whether it's a technical failure, a PR emergency, or a customer service crisis, an on-call schedule ensures that team members are available outside of regular hours to manage urgent situations, helping to minimize downtime and ensure business continuity.

 The importance of an on-call schedule becomes clear when unexpected system outages or major issues demand immediate attention.
 Without a reliable schedule in place, you risk scrambling to find help, with no guarantee that the person you reach out to is in a position to assist.
 Ultimately, this can lead to extended downtimes, resulting in lost revenue and damaged customer trust.